-What is a Partner-Sourced Deal?
+What is a Partner-Sourced Deal in Channel Sales?

 Partner-Sourced Deal is a sales opportunity that an external partner identifies and brings directly to a vendor.
 This means the lead originates entirely from the partner's efforts, not from the vendor's own sales or marketing teams.
 These deals are crucial for showing how valuable and effective a partner ecosystem is.
 For example, an IT consulting firm might identify a client needing new cybersecurity software and introduce them to a specific vendor.
 Similarly, a manufacturing distributor might find a factory that needs specialized automation equipment and connect them with the equipment manufacturer.
 These deals demonstrate the partner's ability to generate new business and expand the vendor's market reach.